 A similar focal length lens from Canon or Nikon will cost several times more, some even $15,000.
-The value of this lens is unreal and they produce it for both Canon and Nikon shooters.
+The value of this lens is unreal, and they produce it for both Canon and Nikon shooters.

 Canon 70 – 200mm

 This is the second most popular lens Canon has ever made.
 The Canon EF 70-200mm is an amazing telephoto zoom that is loved for its image.
-There is a wide range of models, but I would recommend looking for more recent additions that have image stabilization.
+There is a wide range of models, but I would recommend looking for more recent additions with image stabilization.
 Just about every working professional has carried this lens at some point or still packs it in their bag.

 Safari Camera Gear Accessories

 There are a number of camera accessories that we recommend you carry for your safari.
-None of these things are must have, but they’ll help you produce better results.
+None of these things are must-have, but they’ll help you produce better results.

 This is one of the best tools you can pack in your bag.
-It’s pretty essential for getting a stable shot with long lens and can allow for you capture compelling images with long exposures.
+A travel tripod is pretty essential for getting a stable shot with a long lens and can allow you to capture compelling images with long exposures.

 If you’re making the investment into some nice safari camera gear I’d really suggest picking up a lens filter set.
 At the very least you should place a UV filter on your lens.
 A UV filter is a clear piece of glass designed to protect your lens, this will ensure that dust doesn’t cause a permanent scratch on your lens.

 Drones in Africa

 With that being said, I have flown a handful of times with the permission of a park ranger in our presence.
-If you have plans to fly on your safari be sure to ask your guide or lodge manager first.
-Private reserves have a lot leniency (except Selous) than the National Park Systems.
+Suppose you have plans to fly on your safari, be sure to ask your guide or lodge manager first.
+Private reserves are more lenient (except Selous) than the National Park Systems.
 Also, keep in mind that the drone stresses a lot of animals out, particularly elephants.